-Inspector Name: Inspector Name: Rigidal Rigida System Number: History of S Model: Division of S panco, inc. Inspection Result (✔) INSPECTION POINTS PASS FAIL Check that the beam clamps are installed horizontal within + / - five degrees.
+Inspection Result (🗸) INSPECTION POINTS PASS FAIL 1.
+Check that the beam clamps are installed horizontally within + / - five degrees.
 2. Check that end stop bolts are present and have locknuts installed.
 3. Using a torque wrench, check that all bolts are present and torqued to values shown on Assembly Drawing.
 4. Check that splices, if supplied, are centered on track joints.
 5. Verify that capacity labels are present, attached, and legible.
 See Label Placement Drawing.
 6. Verify that the number of trolleys matches the value on the capacity label.
 7. Verify that the fall arrest system is not being used for material handling.
 8. Check the track for levelness within + / - 1/4 inches per 20 feet of track.
 9. Check the track flanges.
 Track flanges cannot be bent downward more than five degrees.
 10. Check the track thickness.
 Track thickness cannot be worn more than 10 percent.
 11. Check all system welds for cracks.
 12. Check system components for corrosion and bent or damaged areas.
 13. Check that all wheel studs, if supplied, are torqued to value shown on Assembly Drawing.
 Note that these 1/2-inch wheel studs have a different torque value than the system's other 1/2-inch bolts.
 14. Verify trolley can traverse entire length of track without snags.
-15. Check trolley for visibly bent swiveling connector, broken welds, or excessive wear or corrosion.
+15. Inspect the trolley following the After a Fall Event and Annual Inspection Checklist in the Rigid Lifelines Anchor Trolley [TM] User Instruction Manual (103-0054).
 16. Test the operation of the trolley's swiveling connector and verify that it can rotate freely.
-17. Test the operation of the trolley and verify the wheels rotate freely.
+17. Test the operation of the trolley and verify that the wheels rotate freely.
 18. Check system components for loose components.
 19. Check system components for loose or missing fasteners.
 20. Check system support structure for stability.
 21. Verify that hanger assemblies are installed properly and fasteners are torqued to proper values.
 22. Check that the support arms pivot bolts, if supplied, are properly installed and tightened.
 23. Check system for unauthorized modifications.
 Only Rigid Lifelines can authorize modifications.
 Remove system from service if it is modified in any way.

-©2018.
+©2022.
 All Rights Reserved.
 All specifications and product designs subject to change without prior notice.